agarsev/quevedo/docs/pipes.md

 web interface, the pipelines are available along the trained networks and user functions for the user to run and visualize.

+!!! note
+    Quevedo pipelines can be used to create expert systems for processing visually complex images.
+One such example, for the case of SignWriting, is described in the article [Automatic SignWriting Recognition](https://eprints.ucm.es/id/eprint/69235/).

 ## Pipeline configuration

 Pipelines are added to the `config.toml` file of the dataset.
 Each entry is the